Size matters! And no, bigger isn’t always better.

 Smaller food portions are a lot less intimidating for little kids.
 It’s true when serving favorites, and especially so when introducing new or less preferred foods.

-Create a tasting plate
+Create a Learning Plate

 This plate can contain small portions of new foods.
 Keep it on the table during a meal.
 There’s no pressure for anyone to eat from it, but do encourage anyone who is interested to touch, lick, hold, and/or smell the new food.
 Preparing small portions also eliminates food waste and can keep food costs down.